CarsonScott/easydata/README.md

 ## Databases
 Databases are dictionaries with additional structure built on top.
 A database consists of schemas, objects, and attributes, which are all related symbolically.

-A schema is defined by a label and a set of attributes.
+A schema defines a label and a set of attributes.
 They are used to create new objects.

-we can define points in 2D space using a schema called 'point', as an example:
+We can define points in 2D space using a schema called 'point', as an example:

     db = Database()
     db.create_schema('point', ['x', 'y'])